dinosauria123/Koko/INSTALL.md

     make PREFIX=/data_directory installdata

-When an installation directory prefix other than '/usr/local' was used, the location of the KODS data directory must be specified by setting the value of the environment variable __KODS_HOME__ to the data directory.
+When an installation directory prefix other than '/usr/local' was used, the location of the KODS data directory can be specified by setting the value of the environment variable __KODS_HOME__ to the data directory.
 For example, when the bash shell is used, the command